syntaxandsips/Syntax-blogs/docs/community-author-program.md

 ## Sample Build Prompt

 > *"Extend Syntax & Sips with a community author program.
-Add an authenticated `/apply` page where logged-in readers submit an author application capturing expertise, writing samples, and policy acknowledgements.
-Persist applications in a new Supabase `author_applications` table with RLS so applicants can view their status.
-Build an `/submit` studio gated to approved contributors that provides metadata inputs, a markdown editor, compliance checkboxes, and actions to save drafts or request editorial review.
-Wire both flows to Next.js route handlers (`/api/community/author-applications`, `/api/community/submissions`) with shared Zod validation.
-Update the admin dashboard to surface review queues for applications and community submissions, enabling approve/decline/feedback operations that update Supabase and notify users.
+Add an authenticated `/apply/author` experience where logged-in readers review program benefits and submit an application capturing expertise, focus areas, writing samples, and policy acknowledgements (protected by hCaptcha and duplication checks).
+Persist applications in a Supabase `author_applications` table with RLS so applicants can view their status.
+Build a `/creator/workspace` studio gated to approved contributors that provides structured metadata inputs, MDX editor with autosave, editorial checklist, revision history, and actions to save drafts, submit for review, or withdraw.
+Wire both flows to Next.js route handlers (`/api/community/author-applications`, `/api/community/submissions`) with shared Zod validation and edge functions for notifications/moderation.
+Update the admin dashboard with a community review queue supporting approve/decline/feedback operations that update Supabase, emit audit events, and notify users.
 Reuse existing UI components, respect the neo-brutalist design system, and ensure security via rate limiting, content sanitization, and audit logging."*

 ## Competitive Notes